kaust-rccl/ksl-docs/docs/source/soft_env/science_platforms/weather_climate/index.rst

 Weather and Climate platform
 ==============================

-The following recipes are available for building weather and climate software on Shaheen 3:
+The following recipes are available for building weather and climate software on Shaheen III:

 .. toctree::
       :titlesonly: